OpenMeat/OpenNuggs/recipe.md

 2. Add seasonings, stir and allow to simmer for 5 minutes
 3. Remove from heat, cover and place in refrigerator for 30 minutes
 4. after 30 minutes remove from refrigerator and place in large bowl or stand mixer.
-5. add the remaining chickun ingredients and mix very well
+5. add the remaining chickAIN'T ingredients and mix very well
 6. remove from mixer and shape into nugget shape
 7. place in freezer to firm up
 8. remove from freezer